DavidCramer/plugin-groups/readme.txt

 == Description ==

-If you have amany many plugins installed, It can be difficult to manage which does what.
-Organize plugins in the Plugins Admin Page by creating groups and filter types.
+If you have a lot of plugins installed, it can be difficult to manage them all and.
+Now you can organize the plugins admin page by grouping your plugins by purpose.
+Each group will be displayed as a plugin status tabs in the plugins admin page, so you can easily filter which plugins you are viewing by group.

-Groups display as plugin status tabs in the Plugin admin page, to filter the view by plugin within the group.
+A free plugin by [CalderaWP](https://CalderaWP.com)

 == Installation ==